 Other than that, I see little use for the typical hosting directory.
 Only a few of them have a credible review-collecting system, truthful “top hosts” etc. Most are just cluttered with flashy banners and buttons flashing “Click me!
 Click me!” until your eyes hurt.

-For you to be safe, my advice is to use the directories for what they’re good at: finding companies that offer what you’re looking for in terms of features and price.
+For you to be safe, use the directories for what they’re good at: finding companies that offer what you’re looking for in terms of features and price.
 After that, you need to do your own research to discover which companies really deserve your trust.
+Make you joice based on real user reviews http://whreviews.com/honest-hosts.htm